Skip to main content

 Food cost percentages for catering often run lower than traditional QSR operations.
 Bulk preparation reduces waste, simpler presentation requirements reduce costs, and ability to plan production in advance improves efficiency.
 Well-managed catering programs can achieve food costs 3-5 percentage points below consumer-facing operations.

 Labor costs for catering include production, packaging, delivery, and coordination time.
 While labor intensity per order is higher than individual transactions, labor as percentage of sales often remains favorable due to large order sizes.
-The key is achieving sufficient order volume to leverage dedicated catering staff investments.
+The key is achieving sufficient order volume to use dedicated catering staff investments.

 Delivery costs require careful management.
 Dedicated delivery staff, vehicle expenses, and time spent navigating to corporate locations create real costs that must be recovered through delivery fees or built into menu pricing.
 Some operators establish minimum order sizes that justify delivery economics.